Hosted-by-Nonk/coredns/README.md

 A [CoreDNS](https://coredns.io) Docker image with a built-in `curl` healthcheck.

+## Rationale

+[The official CoreDNS image](https://hub.docker.com/r/coredns/coredns) is so barebones, it doesn't even have a `curl` binary to use for running healthchecks.
+This image is designed to solve this exact problem.

 ## Usage

-First of all, you'll need to add a `health :port` line to your `Corefile`, or else the healthcheck will always fail:
+To use this, you'll need to add a `health :port` line to your `Corefile`, or else the healthcheck will always fail:

 ```conf
 . {